listenToRipley/learn_docker/kub-action-01-starting-setup/README.md

 If you can't remember the name you used, run the kubectl get (type of object) and you should see the name in the first column.

 Deployments will be deleted on restart.

+You acn get additional information about the pod by starting minikube dashboard and under deployments and events, you can see the restart and created content.